emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 This is the official implementation of the paper "Stochastic Extragradient with Random Reshuffling: Improved Convergence for Variational Inequalities" and the ``optimizer_module`` associated with it.

-In order to use our code, cite our paper.
+If you found our code useful consider citing our paper.
 Also, star-ing the Github Repo is more than welcomed!
 ```
 citation
 ```